top of page

 • Depth and battery voltage

-Piston tanks equiped with a sliding potentiometer or HALL sensor can be used for feedback of the piston position.
+Piston tanks that are equiped with a sliding potentiometer or a HALL sensor can be connected to the backplane PCB.

 An absolute 5V pressure sensor with a differential output and an offset input can also be connected to the backplane PCB.
 The offset is used for atmospheric pressure compensation.